ATLFlight/ATLFlightDocs/GettingStarted.md

 # Getting Started

-These instructions are for using DSPAL and DriverFramework with the Hexagon&trade; Toolchain on x86_64 Linux.
+These instructions are for using DSPAL and DriverFramework with the Hexagon Toolchain on x86_64 Linux.

 ## Prerequisites